uf-mil/mil/Implementation-Plans.md

 ### Vision
 * [ ] Poseifier
     * Given a sequence of segmented images, and the poses at which those images were taken, estimate the pose of the object in those images
+* [ ] Pose calibration - accurately calibrate relative pose of all 3 cameras, and their pose relative to the DVL or IMU

 # Medium Bounty
 Prize: Glory, Jake might get you ice cream